Baux-de-Provence, Provence: tourism & sightseeing

 Exploring Les Baux-de-Provence

-En route through the village you also pass a couple of attractive viewpoints - the best is perhaps the one from the Place Saint-Vincent next to the Penitents Chapel.
+En route through the village you also pass a couple of attractive viewpoints - the best is perhaps the one from the Place Saint-Vincent next to the Penitents Chapel - although the very best views are from inside the grounds of the castle.
+You will also see a great deal of cafes and gift shops, an unavoidable consequence of the enormous popularity of the village.

-Les Baux-de-Provence also has a couple of small museums of passing interest.
-At the entrance to the castle you can visit the Museum of History of Les Baux-de-Provence while the Fondation Louis Jou (in Hotel Brion on Grande Rue) features medieval books and engravings by such illustrious names as Durer and Goya and in the Musée des Santons on Place Louis Jou you can see examples of the local craft of making figurines out of clay, called 'santons'.
+Les Baux-de-Provence also has a couple of other small museums of passing interest.
+At the entrance to the castle you can visit the Museum of History of Les Baux-de-Provence while the Fondation Louis Jou (in Hotel Brion on Grande Rue) features medieval books and engravings by such illustrious names as Durer and Goya.

-Keep walking just a short distance beyond the Carrieres de Lumiere and there is another exceptional viewpoint across the village and valley.
+Keep walking just a short distance beyond the Carrieres de Lumiere and there is another exceptional viewpoint across the valley.

 Map of Baux-de-Provence and places to visit